isomerpages/moe-etd-tflb/pages/Collaborate with Us.md

 CotF partners will have:

 <center><h2>Our Opportunity Areas</h2></center>
+<center>Through our use of design thinking and human centric methodologies that have allowed us a unique lens and insight into the teaching and learning space, we have identified 4 opportunity areas to explore.
+They are:</center>

 <center><h3>Activating Students' Intrinsic Motivation</h3></center>
 <center>Encouraging discovery of interests and strengths, student autonomy in learning, and appetite for individual expression and growth.</center>
 <details>